-□ Students will demonstrate an understanding of meaningful music listening by describing the differences among unison, rounds, and/or partner songs using appropriate terminology.
+□ Students will demonstrate an understanding of meaningful music listening by aurally identifying themes and changes in tempo and dynamics.

 Purposes and Meanings in the Arts

 Students will describe the purposes for which works of dance, music, theatre, visual arts, and architecture were and are created, and, when appropriate, interpret their meanings.